himalachudel/FDSFE_HAcharya/HW7/README.md

 The changes made in the old graph are:
-- The title was missing in the legend earlier which is now corrected
+- The legend title was missing earlier which is now corrected
 - The label of the Y axis was oriented at 45 deg which made it visually less aesthetic.
 It is now rotated at 0 deg
 - The title of the graph was missing earlier which is corrected now